horagong/CarND-LaneLines-P1/writeup.md

 In order to make a single lane per each side, I first tried to use **the slope** for the criteria to seperate lines.
 For the vertical lanes, I calculated the x/y slope, *instead of y/x*, but in case of the slope of 0, it's side is not determined.

-*I considered the cases that the lanes look vertical or lanes get broader so the slope of the each side can get opposite.*
+*I wanted to consider the cases that the lanes look vertical or lanes get broader so the slope of the each side can get opposite.*

 So I decided to use **the vertical center line** of the region of interest.
-The lines in the left side of the center are the left lane.
+The lines in the left side of the center are included in the left lane.
-And the I compared the average of the slope and the regression of the line points to decide which is better.
+I calculated both the average of the slope and the regression of the line points to decide which is better.
 When I used the slope criteria, if the error lines were in the opposite side then the regression was not good.
 But when I used the center line criteria, the regression looked better than the simple average of slope.